ctrusonchain/ctrusonchain/README.md

 ## About Me
-I'm **Independent Smart Contract Security Researcher** specializing in **Rust/Solana audits**.
-Having been placed on leaderboards of few solana competitions that I participated in & conducted few private audits (solo & with firms) I have gained decent understanding of this stack & with that I have audited +20 solana/rust codebases.
+I'm an **Independent Smart Contract Security Researcher** specializing in **Rust/Solana audits**.
+Having been placed on leaderboards of few solana competitions that I participated in & conducted several private audits (solo & with firms) I have gained decent understanding of this stack & with that I have audited +20 solana/rust codebases.

 ---